anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Exodus 20.1-4, 7-9, 12-20** continues the series in the Pentateuch and in Exodus, and is the Ten Commandments (with some of the details omitted). **Psalm 19** [or 19.7-14] is about the 'law', 'testimony', 'statutes' and 'commandment of the Lord'.
 * **Philippians 3.4b-14** begins a two-part series in Philippians, and has Paul saying, 'I regard everything as loss because of the surpassing value of knowing Christ Jesus my Lord'.
 * **Matthew 21.33-46** continues the series in Matthew (without a gap), and is the parable of the wicked tenants of the vineyard.
 The 'Related' reading, **Isaiah 5.1-7**, is a song about God's vineyard.
 The 'Related' psalm, **Psalm 80.9-17** (EV: 8-16), is about God's vine.

+Year B

+* **Job 1.1; 2.1-10** continues the series on history and wisdom, and begins a four-part series in Job, with an introduction to Job ('blameless and upright') and his sufferings. **Psalm 26** says, 'I have walked with integrity', and calls on God to 'Prove me ... and try me'.
+* **Hebrews 1.1-4; 2.5-12** begins a seven-part series in Hebrews 1-10, and is about Jesus being 'crowned with glory and honour because of the suffering of death' (perhaps providing a link with the Old Testament reading).
+* **Mark 10.2-16** continues the series in Mark (skipping one verse), and has Jesus teaching about divorce and blessing little children.
+The 'Related' reading, **Genesis 2.18-24**, has man giving 'names to all cattle, and to the birds of the air, and to every animal of the field', before God makes a woman, and is quoted in the Gospel reading ('Therefore a man leaves his father and his mother and clings to his wife, and they become one flesh').
+The 'Related' psalm, **Psalm 8** (also quoted in the reading from Hebrews), says that all living things have been put under the feet of 'man'.

 Year C